 One of the best horror films of the 1990s begins almost like a comedy.
 In Japan, an unenlightened middle-aged widower, egged on by his teenage son and TV-producer friend, decides to find a new wife.
 But how?
 Easy: set up a fake audition for young, single girls.
 His whirlwind romance with the 'winner', a dainty little geisha-girl, slowly goes from sweet to unrelentingly horrifying.
 There are images here you'll never, ever be able to wipe from your mind.
-Tom Huddleston
+TH

 Director Jim Jarmusch

 Most ’90s moment Any of the shots of Johnny Depp’s face in repose, looking absurdly, ’90s-ish-ly beautiful.

 Jim Jarmusch took his drawling, stoner-y indie-hipster schtick out to the Old West, added a hefty dollop of hazy spirituality, sprinkles of harsh, abrupt violence, a rumbling Neil Young soundtrack and the world’s prettiest man, and hey presto: a masterpiece.
 Like its heroes, befuddled settler William Blake and irascible Native American tracker Nobody, ‘Dead Man’ keeps its own pace, wandering episodically through a monochrome wilderness populated by outlaws, lawmen, tribal elders and Iggy Pop in a dress.
 Surrender to its oblique, unique charms, and you’ll be transported.
 TH